-I've already mentioned that foreign buyers accounted for 20.6% market share in 2022.
+I've already mentioned that foreign buyers accounts for 21.4% market share so far in 2023.
 However, when you look more closely at a the statistics for the locations that are right at the top of overseas buyers preferred destinations the national average is well-beaten.
-For example, in the Balearics foreign buyer share in the 2022 was 43%.
-Meanwhile in Málaga province, the biggest market for overseas buyers in Andalucía, foreigners accounted for 40% of the market during the year and on the Costa Blanca it was 36%.
+For example, in the Balearics foreign buyer share in the 2022 was 43% and although it has fallen slightly it is still way above the average at 37.03%.
+Meanwhile in Málaga province, the biggest market for overseas buyers in Andalucía, foreigners accounted for 38.5% of the market and on the Costa Blanca it was 38.1%, slightly up on 2022.
+Scoring highest above the average foreign buyer market share in 2023 we find the Canary Islands with 39.1%.
+Cataluña is the only Mediterranean region where overseas buyers are lower than the national average, coming in at 16.3%.

-The hotspots are so dominant that the 2022 statistics show that 85% of overseas buyers bought in just six regions; the Balearic and Canary Islands plus the Mediterranean coasts of Cataluña, the Comunidad Valenciana (the Costa Blanca), Murcia and Andalucía on the mainland.
+The hotspots are so dominant that the 2023 statistics we have so far show that 73.7% of overseas buyers bought in just six regions; the Balearic and Canary Islands plus the Mediterranean coasts of Cataluña, the Comunidad Valenciana (the Costa Blanca), Murcia and Andalucía on the mainland.